rbiggs/chuki/README.md

 export default new FruitsList();
 ```

+***Import and Use Child Components in App***

 Now we're going to import the above two files into another component, load them, put them in its markup.
 After importing `HelloWorld`, we load it in the component's constructor: `this.loadComponent(HelloWorld)`.
 After that we can use `<HelloWorld></HelloWorld>` in the component's template.
-At render time, Chuki will convert that tag to lowercase to comply with the current custom element spec from the W3C.
+Same thing for `FruitsList`.
+At render time, Chuki will convert the tag to lowercase to comply with the current custom element spec from the W3C.

 ```js
 import {Chuki, html} from '../dist/chuki'